Screen#

 fill screen#

-The fill screen block clears the robot’s screen of all drawings and text, then changes the background to a specified color.
+The fill screen stack block clears all drawings and text from the robot’s screen, then changes the background to a specified color.

 fill screen with [red v]